 These are not just parks with nature.
 These have zip lines, waterslides, and a whole lot of adventure!
 See what each one offers.

 The biggest one close to Tulum is Xel Ha.
-This is an all day park where you can swim, snorkel, and have fun in the sun.
+This is an all-day park where you can swim, snorkel, and have fun in the sun.
 We could write more but our video here shows you pretty much everything you need to know about visiting here.
 This should be a top pick for spring breakers because it is so much fun!

 If you want to go to Xel Ha the best way to buy tickets is online here.
 Buying in advance can save you up to 15% off.